Understanding User Context

 The IRVUserContextProvider

 interface in Reveal BI allows you to pass client-side information to the server.
-This information can be used in custom queries, as parameters for stored procedures and functions, and more.
-This document will guide you on how to use the IRVUserContextProvider
+This information can be used in custom queries, as parameters for stored procedures and functions, for your logged-in user information, tenant information, and more.
+When variables are passed from This document will guide you on how to use the IRVUserContextProvider

 You can watch and end-to-end webinar explaining this step-by-step here: